Seed Collecting & Restoration Efforts at Bogus Basin

 • Nature-inspired crafts and activities for all ages

 About Bogus Basin Bogus Basin Mountain Recreation Area is a 501(C)(3) organization dedicated to engaging the community to provide accessible, affordable, and fun year-round mountain recreation and education.
-Opened in 1942, Bogus Basin offers 2,600 acres of daytime skiable terrain, and 200 acres for night skiing; eleven lifts and three people-mover carpets; an 800-foot tubing hill.
-The Nordic Center offers 37 kilometers of groomed trails.
-Environmental education and community outreach programs serve over 20,000 individuals annually, primarily youth.
-Summer activities include the Glade Runner, a 4,251 foot mountain coaster, The Mine Shaft Challenge course, mountain biking, events, hiking and chairlift service for hike and bike transport.
-Bogus Basin is located 16.5 miles north of Boise, Idaho and operates under a special use permit with the Boise National Forest. www.bogusbasin.org
+Opened in 1942, Bogus Basin offers 2,600 acres of daytime skiable terrain and 200 acres for night skiing, seven chairlifts and three people-mover carpets, and an 800-foot tubing hill.
+The Nordic Center offers 37 kilometers of groomed trails for skiing and snowshoeing.
+Environmental education and community outreach programs, primarily youth, serve over 20,000 individuals annually.
+Summer activities include The Glade Runner Mountain Coaster, The Mine Shaft Challenge Course, mountain biking, events, hiking and chairlift service for hike and bike transport.
+Bogus Basin is located 16.5 miles north of Boise, Idaho, and operates under a special use permit with the Boise National Forest. www.bogusbasin.org